-- a.
-All tests, term papers, oral and written assignments, recitations, and all other academic efforts are to be the work of the student presenting the material. - b.
-Any use of wording, ideas, or findings of other persons, writers, or researchers requires the explicit citation of the source; use of the exact wording requires a "quotation" format. - c.
-Deliberately supplying material to a student for purposes of plagiarism is also culpable.
+a.
+All tests, term papers, oral and written assignments, recitations, and all other academic efforts are to be the work of the student presenting the material.

+b.
+Any use of wording, ideas, or findings of other persons, writers, or researchers requires the explicit citation of the source; use of the exact wording requires a "quotation" format.